 High-quality, comprehensive care and expertise that is second-to-none are the hallmarks of the Indiana University Health Neuroscience Center.
 Our commitment to superior care is most noticeable in the accreditations we strive to earn and maintain each year.
 The distinctions noted below are just a few of the reasons why receiving care at IU Health Neuroscience matters.

-Ranked as one of the Top 25 neuroscience programs in the nation by U.S.News & World Report and a member of its prestigious Honor Roll, IU Health Neuroscience is an unrivaled leader in neurological care.
+Ranked on U.S.News & World Report's 2016-17 Best Hospitals and the only nationally ranked neuroscience program in Indiana, IU Health Neuroscience is an unrivaled leader in neurological care.
 Our experts provide specialized care for a wide range of neurological disorders, including brain and spinal tumors, brain aneurysms, brain injuries, stroke and trigeminal neuralgia.
 Our longstanding association with Indiana University School of Medicine gives you faster access to research breakthroughs and the latest treatments.
 And our experts are frequently sought for help on challenging cases.

 Designated as a Blue Distinction Center by Anthem Blue Cross and Blue Shield in Indiana for our spine surgery program, IU Health Neuroscience is a recognized leader in back and neck surgery.
 Blue Distinction Center certification is awarded only to select programs that emphasize best-practice care and achieve excellent outcomes.
 Our skilled neurosurgeons performed more than 1,100 spinal surgeries in 2010, and perform surgery using the latest minimally invasive techniques, when appropriate.